Australian Information Commissioner and Privacy Commissioner — Angelene Falk

 Ms Hampton holds a Bachelor of Arts from Sydney University, a Diploma of Law and a Graduate Diploma in Legal Practice.

-He oversees dispute resolution and enquiries across the OAIC's privacy and freedom of information functions.
-Mr Solomon is also responsible for Information Commissioner reviews, Commissioner initiated investigations and notifiable data breaches.
+In this role, Ms Ago oversees the Dispute Resolution branch, which covers the OAIC's privacy and freedom of information functions, including Information Commissioner reviews, Commissioner initiated investigations and notifiable data breaches.

 Assistant Commissioner, Regulation and Strategy — Melanie Drayton